Wildlife Volunteers at the Bear Sanctuary

 What length of time should I commit to?

 There are no minimum or maximum lengths of stay.
 We have volunteers who come for a weekend and others who stay for the entire summer.
 First-time volunteers should consider that an initial stay of 2-3 days may not be long enough to become familiar with the operation and the bears as we do require a 48 hour waiting period before being allowed on the grounds.
 Coordination and scheduling are easier if volunteers sign up for periods of a week or longer; however, we recognize that people have busy schedules, and may only be able to volunteer for a day or two!
 We typically need volunteers from May 1st through October 15th of each year.
+Our college students begin to go back to school in August so we are ALWAYS in need of help late July-September and almost always can provide room and board then.

 Where will I stay while working with the bears?